-Increased traceability Blockchain technology can be utilised to ensure transparency and validation of products, as well as trace the origins of textile and furniture articles, among others.
-Traceability is tracking all processes from raw material procurement to production, consumption, and disposal, clarifying when, where, and by whom the product was produced.
+Blockchain technology can be utilised to ensure transparency and validation of products, as well as trace the origins of textile and furniture articles, among others.
+Traceability is tracking processes from raw material production, procurement to disposal, consumption, and clarifying when, where, and by whom the product was produced.
 This can help protect consumers from being misled or deceived.
-Additionally, it can enable consumers to gain insight into whether the products are produced and transported under ethical and environmentally friendly conditions.
+Additionally, it can enable consumers to gain insight into whether the products are produced and transported under environmentally ethical and friendly conditions.
 Furthermore, blockchain technology can assist companies in complying with regulations and guidelines, including upcoming requirements for digital product passports and legal obligations regarding sustainability reporting.
+ENHANCED AUTHENTICITY digital Through ownership. including NFTs and transfer of ownership, companies in the Nordic fashion and design industry can establish trust and proof of authenticity of high-end luxury products.
+The Nordic has not yet had a significant presence of high-end luxury companies where such technologies are commonly utilised; the focus will not be on this use case.
+However, it is worth noting that in other regions, the use case of increased authenticity through digital ownership has gained prominence.
+An example includes Aura Luxury Blockchain Consortium, a shared private platform launched by companies including LVMH and Prada in spring 2021.
+It is important to recognise the potential, and by leveraging blockchain technology, Nordic brands have the opportunity to strengthen trust, enhance brand protection, and combat fraudulent activities.
+INCREASED CIRCULARITY

-Increased circularity Blockchain technology can facilitate the implementation of circular economy initiatives.
+Blockchain technology facilitate the implementation of circular economy initiatives.
 Smart contracts and decentralised marketplaces can enable efficient product lifecycle management, including rental, resale, and recycling.
 By creating a trusted and transparent environment for peer-to-peer transactions, blockchain empowers consumers to actively participate in the circular economy, extending the lifespan of products and minimising waste.
 The Nordic fashion and design industry can leverage blockchain technology as a powerful tool to increase circularity, promote ethical practices, and mitigate environmental impact.
+PURSUING NEW REVENUE STREAMS